 Attorney Justin Presnal is a shareholder in the Complex Litigation Department at Simmons Hanly Conroy, based in College Station, Texas.
-Justin’s cases involve dangerous drugs and medical devices, class actions and other complex litigation matters.
+Justin’s cases involve dangerous drugs, medical devices, and other products, class actions, and other complex litigation matters.

 Justin has practiced law since 1993, working on a wide array of cases.
 He has represented individuals and businesses in trial and appellate courts throughout the country, often involving complicated jurisdictional and choice of law issues.